-Exercise – this is an area I am continually struggling with to get a regular exercise routine in.
-Normally I stretch everyday (age helps you to add this one in out of necessity) but even if you could spend 5 minutes exercising it is better than nothing.
-Walk in place, climb your stairs, sit-ups, push-ups, squats, stretch while doing chores and cleaning house does count 🙂
+Exercise – This is an area I am continually struggling with to get a regular exercise routine in.
+I usually stretch every day (age helps you to add this one in out of necessity) but even if you could spend 5 minutes exercising it is better than nothing.
+Walk in place, climb your stairs, sit-ups, push-ups, squats, stretch while doing chores and cleaning house does count :).
+I love my Fitbit.

-Vitamins – Really has helped with my energy level.
+Vitamins – Really have helped with my energy level.
 I use SuperMom from Beeyoutiful

-Check Calendar – This one I do before bed too and again in the morning so I don’t wake up to any surprises.
-I’ve woke up to forgotten appointments before and would prefer not to.
+Check Calendar – This one I do before bed too and again in the morning, so I don't wake up to any surprises.
+I've woke up to forgotten appointments before and would prefer not to.
 (See How I Plan My Days.)

 Pets – Feed, water, brush, and litter box.
-We have a small Yorkshire Terrier and a cat 🙂
+We only have a cat now.

 Dinner – Check the menu plan to see what prep work needs to be done for dinner that evening.
 I check the menu plan for lunch too at that time.

 Email Checked – Email is the most distracting item and some mornings I have to set a timer to get on and off the computer.
 I have been weeding out the junk in my inbox by clicking the unsubscribe link to unnecessary emails and advertising.
-Using my folders in Outlook has helped to organize my email and inbox so it is not cluttered and I can find items when needed.
-This is the time of the day when I will catch up with our daughter in Norway, work on my Lilla Rose business,blog or Facebook.
+Using my labels in Gmail has helped to organize my email and inbox so it is not cluttered and I can find items when needed.

 What does your morning routine look like?
 Please share your ideas and thoughts in the comments below.